-This is a game jam about representations of neurodiversity in gaming, whether in the players of games, characters in games, game accessibility, or meta on the topic of games.
+This is a game jam about representations of neurodiversity in gaming, whether in the players of games, characters or themes in games, game accessibility, or meta on the topic of games.
 What does this mean?

 First, for the purposes of this game jam, “neurodiversity” is used to describe both the reality of neurological diversity and the goal of human rights and dignity for people of all neurotypes (types of brains).
 It refers to the natural existence of a wide range of brains and ways of thinking, as well as the belief that people of all neurotypes deserve acceptance, inclusion, and accommodation, and all have the rights to life, freedom of choice and action, and communication in the form that works best for the individual.
 Also, people of all neurotypes deserve to live lives free of discrimination, dehumanization, or forced conformity.
 Proponents of neurodiversity generally believe all of these things, and often take action through activism or education to defend the human rights of people whose neurotypes are targeted in discriminatory ways.

 This isn’t to say that impairments don’t exist across various neurologies.
 That’s not what neurodiversity advocates are saying.
 Ultimately, whether a particular way of thinking is good or desired is up to each person with that way of thinking.
 Neurodiversity doesn’t prescribe any value judgements about neurotypes, but it does open up the possibility for people to consider neurotypes traditionally labeled negative to be neutral or positive for themselves.
 Generally neurodiversity advocates wish to make information available to dispel harmful stereotypes that lead to material harm and let people know that there are other ways of thinking about the ways we think, ways that don’t lead to self hatred.
 Neurodiversity advocates also take actions to keep people of marginalized neurotypes from being abused or going unsupported.